eugene-davis/jekyll-gulp/README.md

 Now copy `jekyll-gulp-config.json` to `/path/to/jekyll/directory/jekyll-gulp-config.json`, and edit `destination-folder` so that it reflects the destination to publish to.
 This must be a remote server you have ssh access to, and a key authentication setup for (e.g. `user@website:/website/folder/`).

+If you are using an SCM (e.g. git), add `gulpfile.js`, `package.json`, `node_modules/` to your ignore list to avoid committing copies of this project.

 # Usage

 The default task is watch.